 We give credence to this idea whenever we say, “No one is above the law.”
-Law, in its purest form, is simply language which embodies vital principles.
+Law, in its purest form, is simply language which embodies vital principles from crime to divorce, so the use of lawyers are useful for this purpose and there are resources from sites as https://tiffanyfinalaw.com/scottsdale-divorce-lawyer/ which help with this.
 To call America a nation of laws is to affirm that we are a nation in which principles, not power, reign supreme.

 That’s why respect for the courts and their decisions is so revered in American life.
 As envisioned in our Constitution, we do not settle our differences by resorting to violence, personal duels, or ruthlessness.
 Instead, we settle our differences by going before a court and making an appeal based on principles.

 For this reason, Americans treasure the integrity of the judiciary.
 In a day when fewer and fewer things are viewed as immoral, there is no tolerance for efforts to bribe, intimidate, or corrupt officers of the court.

 Moreover, we accept the court’s decisions, even when we vehemently disagree with them.
 Individually and collectively, we place greater value on preserving the court as an institution than on having it decide in our favor.